 The guidelines for stems per square foot are as follows:

 Lush growing pastures are usually high in potassium and low in magnesium, so be sure that the diet you are feeding your cows is over 0.32 % magnesium to reduce the risk of grass tetany (magnesium deficiency).
-Early spring and well managed pastures are high in crude protein, and low in effective fiber, averaging well over 20% protein.
+In early spring, well-managed pastures are high in crude protein, and low in effective fiber, averaging well over 20% protein.
 Cows may even consume a higher level if they are selective grazers.
-High quality pasture provides too much degradable and soluble protein raising the blood urea levels which is reflected by a higher MUN level in the milk.
+High-quality pasture provides too much degradable and soluble protein raising the blood urea levels which is reflected by a higher MUN level in the milk.
 So it is important to balance the cow’s diet with some starch from grain and or corn silage to optimize rumen fermentation.
-Based on trials and research that I have seen, I think that you should strongly consider feeding a 1:4 grain to milk ratio to support production over 60 lbs and maintain body condition.
+Based on trials and research, it’s worth considering feeding a 1:4 grain to milk ratio to support production over 60 lbs and maintain body condition.

 “The farther the cows have to travel for water the less they will drink and milk production will suffer.”

 Provide adequate Sulfur, plus RUP (bypass protein) along with highly digestible fiber by-products such as soy hulls or beet pulp to enhance rumen fermentation and maintain milk production and components.
 Grazing cows also have a higher maintenance need because of the added activity of grazing and moving from barn to paddock.
 Adding products like Midwestern BioAg’s PYK or Bio-Vet‘s Generator Elite or Generator Ultra would be beneficial.

 Let’s not forget water which is an essential nutrient needed for all animals.
 The farther the cows have to travel for water the less they will drink and milk production will suffer.
 Ideally, clean water (i.e. cleaned daily) should be available within 200 – 300 feet at all times, with a maximum travel of 500 feet.